lukechn99/github-quickstart/study/study_recommender_systems/non-personalized_content-based.md

 # Non-Personalized and Content-Based
-Data needs to be gathered about a user before recommendations can be made
+Data needs to be gathered about a user before recommendations can be made, whether that's demographic, contextual/ephemeral, or personal data-based.

 ### Preference Data
 Can be explicit (directly ask for input, like a star rating) or implicit (user interactions)